 |Suspicious Cookie||Check validity of domain cookies|

-there are many cases where fraudulent websites are flagged through alert messages on the web browser address bar and built-in filter features of the web browser.
+Moreover, due to the absence of a regular signature block on many phishing sites, fraudulent websites often trigger alert messages on the web browser address bar and are detected by the built-in filter features of the web browser.

-In order to avert potential damage caused by phishing sites, it is necessary to keep the following guidelines in mind and act accordingly.
+To mitigate the potential damage caused by phishing sites, it is important to adhere to the following guidelines and take appropriate action:

-- Messages and links from unknown origins should be deleted immediately.
+- Delete messages and links from unknown sources immediately.

-- Do not click when you cannot verify the electronic signature or when similar domains and sender information are used
+- Avoid clicking on links when you cannot verify the electronic signature or when similar domains and sender information are used.

-- Enable all anti-phishing features provided by mobile, email clients and web browsers.
+- Enable all anti-phishing features offered by mobile devices, email clients, and web browsers.